Joeey1116/Spotify-Premium/README.md

 - Download [AltStore](https://altstore.io) on your computer
 - Connect your phone to your computer via USB.
 - Once AltStore is installed on your computer, add it to your bottom right bar (Windows), or your top left bar (Mac).
-- Click on the diamond icon, then click 'Ibstall AltStore > [Your Mobile Device]' and then login with your Apple ID.
+- Click on the diamond icon, then click 'Install AltStore > [Your Mobile Device]' and then login with your Apple ID.
 - Once you login with your Apple ID, click 'OK' to any popups you may get.
 - Confirm you see AltStore installed on your mobile device, if so follow next step:
 - You should then recieve a popup on your phone after you try to open the app for the first time saying "Untrusted Developer" with your email, this is totally NORMAL.